 Further investigations revealed that a vehicle repair business has been established in the barn, without the benefit of planning permission.
 The unauthorised business owner alleges that the site owner will apply for planning permission to change use.
 In the absence of this the business must be banned and the operator expelled.
 Nevertheless if vans are taxed, MOT’d and insured then there is nothing in law to prevent them being parked on the road.

 In contravention of conditions imposed in 2019 by the Council numerous vehicles (some almost too large to squeeze in and out while obstructing traffic) continue to be parked (or dumped) outside sheds and there are concerns about what materials hazardous to our environment might have been leaked or improperly stored.
 Enforcement officers visited the site on several occasions since the end of November and, we understand, are in the process of ‘Enforcement and Stop’ relating to use and storage outside to the front, side and rear.
-No significant improvement was detected early in 2020.
+No significant improvement was detected in 2020.
+At one point there was also elevated storage of vehicles: visibility above hedgerows is not permitted.

 This is the text-only version of this page.
 Click here to see this page with graphics.